-3 scientists win Nobel physics prize for black hole finds
+3 Scientists Win Nobel Physics Prize for Black Hole Finds

 In 2019, scientists got the first optical image of a black hole, and Ghez, who was not involved, praised the discovery.

-“Today we accept these objects are critical to the building blocks of the universe,” she said.
+“Today we accept these objects are critical to the building blocks of the universe,” Ghez told an audience at the Royal Swedish Academy of Sciences by phone shortly after the announcement.

+Ghez is the fourth woman to be awarded the Nobel Prize for physics, after Marie Curie in 1903, Maria Goeppert-Mayer in 1963, and Donna Strickland in 2018.

+“I hope I can inspire other young women into the field.
+It’s a field that has so many pleasures.
+And if you’re passionate about the science, there’s so much that can be done,” Ghez said.

 The Nobel Committee said black holes “still pose many questions that beg for answers and motivate future research.”